elikoller/OD3DU/README.md

 <sup>1</sup>ETH Zurich

-I don't knwo what to write here but good template
+I don't knwo what to write here but good template so to do: overwrite his stuff this is only a buffer right now

 ![teaser](./repo_info/TeaserImage.jpg)